rolthund/BidWars/README.md

 *List of some endpoints tested with Postman.

 ![bids](https://github.com/rolthund/BidWars/blob/main/images/bids.png)
-*This is work in progress but this is the idea of how BidListView is going to look like.
+*This is a work in progress..